mathvault/mathvault.github.io/README.md

 ### Alternatively-aligned paragraphs

-<p style="text-align:center;">A right-aligned paragraph.
-Not possible in native Markdown, but still possible with HTML!</p>
+<div style="text-align:right;">A right-aligned paragraph.
+Not possible in native Markdown, but still possible with HTML!</div>

 That's it!
 Class dismissed!